ekke-rs/ekke_core/README.md

   - unique ids: for now 128bit number from rand::Rng
   - process tracking: tokio_process
   - for http traffic use content adressable ressources and cache-control: immutable (https://code.fb.com/web/this-browser-tweak-saved-60-of-requests-to-facebook/)
+  - derive_more for extra derives (display, add, ...)
+  - wasm: wasm-bindgen, wasm-bindgen-futures

 ## Spare tools (not used yet)